NSPManager/NSPanelManager-docs/docs/getting-started/configure-flashed-nspanel.md

 After that the device will reboot and connect to your Wifi (it will no longer host a WiFi named `NSPMPanel` nor be reachable to the previous url).

-<Label value="beta" />In case you need to access the setup page again it is possible to reset the device by pressing the reset/reboot button via the bottom hole quickly 5 times in a row.
+In case you need to access the setup page again it is possible to reset the device by pressing the reset/reboot button via the bottom hole quickly 5 times in a row.
 This will start the WiFi access point again and let you configure it.

-If needed, you will still be able to connect to it via it's new IP from your own Wifi network.
-(Check in your Router to retrieve its IP)
+If needed, you will still be able to connect to it via it's new IP from your own Wifi network (check in your router to retrieve its new IP).

 At this stage, if your device could connect to your WiFi and to MQTT you can jump into the [installation of NSPanel Manager](./install/installation-guide-docker.md)